-Certainly one of South Africa’s most beautiful and desirable ornamental shrubs, Bauhinia natalensis is a cheerful plant that typically grows to 1.5 – 2m tall.
+Certainly one of South Africa’s most beautiful and desirable ornamental shrubs, Bauhinia natalensis is a cheerful garden plant.
+It typically grows to 1.5 – 2m tall.
 It has delicate white flowers that are borne with gay abandon all summer long.
-Well suited to most sunny flowerbeds or as a pot plant on a patio, there should be a space for this plant in every garden.
+Well suited to most sunny flowerbeds or as a pot plant on a patio, there should be a space for at least one of these plants in every garden.

 - Bauhinia – after the Swiss brothers Johan (1541 – 1613) and Caspar (1560 – 1624) Bauhin, both were botanists.
 The two lobes of the leaf are said to symbolize the brothers.